|As of 2022.08 Warmachine University has turned into an archive for Mk3 rules (3rd Edition).|

 - Magic Ability [ 7 ] - This model can cast spells.
 Normally this uses up the model's Combat Action and as such is limited to one spell per activation, but exceptions do exist.

-- Sacrificial Pawn [Drudge] - When this model is directly hit by an enemy ranged attack, you can have one friendly, non-incorporeal Drudge model within 3" of it hit instead.
+- Sacrificial Pawn [ Drudge ] - When this model is directly hit by an enemy ranged attack, you can have one friendly, non-incorporeal Drudge model within 3" of it directly hit instead.
 That model is automatically hit and suffers all damage and effects.
+The Sacrificial Pawn special rule can only trigger once per attack roll.

 | Get the Juices Flowing